jQuery event syntax for timers

 $('textarea').on('input', displaywordcount);

-; a number represents the number of milliseconds, and fast
+duration; a number represents the number of milliseconds, and fast and slow are acceptable.

 Examples: